kjk/cheatsheets/cheatsheets/good/cron.md

 ## Main

-Crontab is a Unix tool to schedule running a command at a given interval. https://crontab.guru/ helps to understand cron syntax.
+Crontab is a Unix tool to schedule running a command at a given interval.<br>
+https://crontab.guru/ helps to understand cron syntax.

+Common tasks:
+* `echo "@reboot echo hi" | crontab` : add task that will run `echo hi` command on every reboot:
+* `crontab -e` : open cron config in an editor:
+* `crontab -l [-u user]` : list tasks

 ### Format

+Cron task consists of:
+* a command to execute
+* a pattern defining when the command will execute

 ```
 Min  Hour Day  Mon  Weekday